-The presentation addressed the covered porch and further emphasized the necessity of safe passage between the doors without the requirement to navigate stairs.
-Mr. Long referred to the approved plans by the City of Ottawa, which included provisions for the porch roof and noted the approved plans had a rear deck that had since been omitted in favour of porch decking to address this need.
-He highlighted Article 1.3.3 of the RVCA regulations, which permitted a 20 square metre deck although according to RVCA, the as built decking is approximately 27.13 square metres.
-Mr. Long noted that was only a 7.13 square metre increase., as depicted in accompanying photos.
+The presentation addresses the covered porch and further emphasized the necessity of safe passage between the doors without the requirement to navigate stairs.
+Mr. Long referred to the approved plans by the City of Ottawa, which included provisions for covered porch plans, originally conceived as a deck to address this need.
+He highlighted Article 1.3.3 of the RVCA regulations, which permitted only a 7.3 square meter increase, as depicted in accompanying photos.
 Additionally, he drew attention to Section 1.3.3, Article 3, which addressed additional peripheral concerns, particularly focusing on the RVCA's limitation on roof overhang to less than 10%.
 Mr. Long questioned the rationale behind this policy, citing the absence of supporting justification.
 He pointed out inconsistencies, noting neighbouring decks that were fully covered and enclosed, questioning why such restrictions were imposed by the RVCA.
-He further argued that these neighbouring decks were constructed after 2014, long after the policies were enacted in the 1990s, suggesting that a precedent had already been established by the actions of neighbouring property owners.
+He further argued that these neighbouring decks were constructed in 2014, long after the policies were enacted in the 1990s, suggesting that a precedent had already been established by the actions of neighbouring property owners.